golincode/sharepoint-oauth-app-client/README.md

 - [SPFolder](docs/SPFolder.md)
 - [SPFile](docs/SPFile.md)
 - [SPUser](docs/SPUser.md)

+## Troubleshooting
+Check for common issues with the library and how to [solve them](docs/troubleshooting.md)

 ## Warning
 Until a major version of the library gets released, the API may **change**!